anyiguo/anyiguo.github.io/README.md

-My personal blog, based on Jekyll.
+[My personal website on Data Science and Programming](http://guoanyi.com), written in Ruby and running on Jekyll.